Prosthetic Hand Manipulation System Based on EMG and Eye Tracking Powered by the Neuromorphic Processor AltAi: System Architecture

 \section{System Architecture}

-The system consists of three main modules: (1) a multi-articulated hand prosthesis (MeHand by MaxBionic), (2) a surface electromyography (sEMG) armband mounted on the residual forearm, and (3) a head‑mounted vision module combining an eye tracker and stereo-cameras (Fig.2).
+The system consists of three main modules: (1) a multi-articulated hand prosthesis (MeHand by MaxBionic), (2) a surface electromyography (sEMG) armband mounted on the residual forearm, and (3) a head‑mounted vision module combining an eye tracker and stereo-cameras (Fig.2). (a) The prosthetic hand supports \textit{n} pre-programmed functional gestures. (b) The vision subsystem processes stereo RGB video and gaze position from the eyeglass-mounted eye tracker.
+Object detection via YOLO classifier identifies scene objects; the gaze intersection determines the currently fixated object and automatically predicts context-appropriate grasps, reducing the action space from \textit{n} to \textit{k} candidate gestures (\textit{k < n}). (c) The myoelectric armband decodes muscle signals to select the final gesture from the restricted subset of \textit{k} candidates. (d) User confirms selection via EMG activation, triggering prosthetic hand execution of the chosen grasp.
 The core idea is to use the visual context and current gaze position to infer a small task‑appropriate subset of hand gestures for a given object, then the sEMG interface selects one gesture from this reduced set and triggers the corresponding motion on the prosthesis \cite{zandigohar2024emg}.

 A fully integrated vision system combining eye-tracking, synchronized camera inputs, and a YOLO object-recognition model continuously interprets the user’s gaze and the surrounding scene.
 It executes object detection and context‑to‑grasp inference and communicates high‑level gesture recommendations to the prosthesis controller \cite{cognolato2022multimodal}.
 A neuromorphic chip is applied to handle the demanding object-detection step with an event-driven YOLO-based neural network.
 A standard processor based on the Von Neumann architecture acts as a prefilter that redirects only selected areas of the image to the neuromorphic chip to match its limited input bandwidth.